-At eClincher, we are obsessed with the day-to-day responsibilities of being a social media manager.
+At eClincher, we obsess over the day-to-day responsibilities of being a social media manager.
 Whether you’re with an agency managing activities for multiple clients, or you’re a specialist within a large enterprise, or you’re the proprietor of a small business, we are always putting ourselves in your shoes to understand what you need to get done and how you’re doing it.
 We talk with customers constantly to deepen this understanding plus we also manage our own social media presence.

 Applying these learnings directly to our service is one of the reasons why eClincher is so distinctive.
 And one of our most unique areas of functionality is our unified social inbox for engagement.
 Instead of toggling between tabs and columns to see different social media channels’ messages, mentions, comments and so on, we bring them all together into one feed where you can efficiently assess what’s coming in, decide what to do about it, and take immediate action.
-This includes direct responses, making assignments to teammates, and marking items as being done. eClincher stands alone as a platform for effective social media engagement, and while building that we’ve learned some great lessons about best practices — here are ten of them:
+This includes direct responses, making assignments to teammates, and marking items complete. eClincher stands alone as a platform for effective social media engagement.
+While building that, we’ve learned some great lessons about best practices.
+Here is 10 of them:

 Monitor all channels live

 The front lines of social media include Facebook, Twitter, Instagram, LinkedIn, Youtube, Pinterest, Snap, Reddit and Quora.
 That’s a lot of fronts to cover, and your particular circumstance may present even more.
 There are all sorts of incoming fire.
 You’ve got direct messages, comments, reposts, linked mentions, unlinked mentions, misspelled mentions.
 Much of it may not be important or require action on your part.
 But a single overlooked item could wind up being an enormous missed opportunity or a mushrooming crisis.